Try These 3 Home Remedies to Fight Colds and Flu Fast

 3. Garlic and Honey Remedy

 This is my #1 remedy for cold and flu due to its reliable effectiveness.
 We chop one clove of garlic and allow it to sit for about 10 minutes to activate enzymes that, in turn, activate additional immune-supporting compounds.
 Then, place the garlic on a spoon with raw local honey.
 Swallow, usually with a bit of water.
 That’s it!
-It’s best not to chew but to swallow straight down.
+It’s best not to chew but to swallow it all in one fell swoop.

 Why garlic and honey?
 Just like elderberry and ginger, garlic has long been used by humans to take care of the body and prevent illness.
-Cold and flu being on this list, the antivirus, antibacterial, and antifungal properties of garlic do an excellent job of both preventing and treating cold and flu.
+The antivirus, antibacterial, and antifungal properties of garlic do an excellent job of both preventing and treating cold and flu.
 Learn more about garlic’s healing powers.

-When you put the garlic and honey together, you have a truly powerful remedy.
-What a remarkable thing that two common foods put together can offer up such a powerful aid.
-Reason #134: why I love working with herbs!
+When you mix the garlic and honey together, you have a truly powerful remedy.
+What a remarkable thing that two common foods together can offer up such aid.
+It’s one of the many reasons I love working with herbs!

-Having these simple remedies on hand will help prepare you for when you can feel a sickness creeping in—or, even better, to enable you to take proactive steps if you want to prevent sickness altogether.
+Having these simple remedies on hand will help prepare you for when you can feel sickness creeping in—or, even better, to enable you to take proactive steps if you want to prevent illness altogether.
 They say that an ounce of prevention is worth a pound of cure.
-Prevention gifts us time and quality of life.
+Prevention gives us time and quality of life.
 Waiting to get sick can set us back in so many ways.

 Give yourself the gift of preparation this year.
-Stock your cold and flu apothecary with a few ingredients—garlic, honey, ginger, turmeric, and perhaps even elderberry syrup—and have these remedies ready in your cabinet.
-Remember that they work only if you use them!
+Stock your cold-and-flu apothecary with a few ingredients—garlic, honey, ginger, turmeric, and perhaps even elderberry syrup—and keep these remedies ready in your cabinet.
+Remember that they only work if you use them!